marnec/plot_ann/README.md

 ![png](https://raw.githubusercontent.com/marnec/plot_ann/master/README_files/README_12_0.png)

-If you desire to preserve the aspect of the axis, remember to either set `ax.set_aspect('equal')` or manually set the right `figsize`.
+If you want to preserve the aspect of the axis, remember to either set `ax.set_aspect('equal')` or manually set the right `figsize`.
 For example, default `plt` paramters will produce a non-square plot and affect the aspect of the network.

 ```python